Edit this page

 If you don't want to update the field's form group, you can set the [up-validate] attribute to any target selector:

-<input type="text" name="email" up-validate=".email-errors"> <!-- mark-phrase ".email-errors" -->
+<input name="email" up-validate=".email-errors"> <!-- mark: .email-errors -->

 <div class="email-errors"></div>

-<input type="text" name="email" up-validate=".email-errors, .base-errors"> <!-- mark-phrase ".email-errors, .base-errors" -->
+<input name="email" up-validate=".email-errors, .base-errors"> <!-- mark: .email-errors, .base-errors -->

-Updating dependent fields
+Updating dependent elements

 Validating while typing